In our last lesson we focused on the origin of two great cultures and how their beginnings provided a key to future generations.

 5. Note that Isaac carries the wood for sacrifice on his back like Jesus carried His own cross and that Abraham carries the knife (symbol of life and death) just like the Father had power of life and death.
 (Jesus could not have died without His permission.)

-Isaac questions Abraham about the nature of the sacrifice and Abraham assures him that God will provide, which is what he will ultimately name the place where this will take place (Mt.
-Moriah – God will provide).
+Isaac questions Abraham about the nature of the sacrifice and Abraham assures him that God will provide, which is what he will ultimately name the place where this will take place, "The Lord will Provide."

 This will ultimately be the place where the temple will be built and all the sacrifices foreshadowing Christ will be offered.
 It is where the "Dome on the rock" is now.
 The Jews rejected Christ and were destroyed along with their city in 70AD.
 Ishmael's descendants now control that location.